Skip to main content

 School transport

-Parents and carers are legally responsible for ensuring that a child attends school.
-However, in some cases the local authority has a duty to support parents and carers with transport to school.
+Parents and carers are legally responsible for ensuring that their child/children attends school.
+However, in some cases the local authority has a duty to support parents and carers with transport to and from school or their current educational setting.

 • the child is entitled to free school meals or the parent/carer is in receipt of the maximum level of Working Tax Credit